 Two years after slayings, these Muslims show hate cannot overpower love

-Participants pause to pray outside the the Light House, a new community center and incubator for faith-based social entrepreneurship in Raleigh, N.C.
-The Light House is dedicated in memory of the three Muslims slain in Chapel Hill, N.C., two years ago.
-RNS photo by Yonat Shimron RALEIGH, N.C.
-Wrapped around the porch molding of a blue clapboard house in this capital city is a saying inscribed on thin sheets of red oak: "Darkness cannot drive out darkness.
+Participants pause to pray outside the the Light House, a new community center and incubator for faith-based social entrepreneurship in Raleigh, N.C..
+The Light House is dedicated in memory of the three Muslims murdered in Chapel Hill, N.C. two years ago.

 Add your comments below